app2pack/Windows365-Scripts/README.md

 W365-Block clipboard redirection-from cloud pc to local pc.ps1 - This script will block the copy paste clipboard redirection from session host i.e w365 cloud pc to the local pc.

 w365-Block bidirectional clipboard redirection.ps1 - This script can be used to test the blocking of bidirectional copy paste from both cloud pc to laptop and vice versa.

+W365-AdminPrompt-SystemContext.ps1 - This script can be used to fetch the username who has currently logged in even through system context.
+If you want go get the username as system context through Intune portal then make use of this script.